syncfusion-content/blazor-docs/blazor/datagrid/data-binding.md

 To perform datagrid CRUD operation using Entity Framework.
 You can refer [here](./editing/#entity-framework).
 >You can find the fully working sample [here](https://github.com/ej2gridsamples/Blazor/blob/master/EntityFramework.zip).

-## Http client
+## HTTP client

 It is possible to call web api from the blazor WebAssembly(client-side) app.
-This can be used for sending Http requests to fetch data from web api and bind them in the DataGrid's data source.
+This can be used for sending HTTP requests to fetch data from web api and bind them in the DataGrid's data source.
 The requests are sent using [HttpClient](https://docs.microsoft.com/en-us/aspnet/core/fundamentals/http-requests?view=aspnetcore-3.0) service.

 This can be achieved by initially injecting the `HttpClient` instance in the app.